Doansah/AI_AUTOMATION/README.md

 ## Helper Functions & More

-I've also added a init_ai_help() function, if you'd like to view all the configuration options in the terminal.
+1) I've also added a init_ai_help() function, if you'd like to view all the configuration options in the terminal.

-I actually use these in in my ZSH Config, but I've ported it over here to not bloat that readme.
+2) I actually use these in in my ZSH Config, but I've ported it over here to not bloat that readme.
 If you want to have a fly shell config check it out.

+3) If you'd like to see the prompts themselves view the `prompt.txt` file.

-Guys, don't waste your tokens.
+4) Guys, don't waste your tokens.